 In response to the severe food crisis in the region, the EU’s Civil Protection and Humanitarian Aid Operations has focused on increasing food assistance.
 The international response prompted by the pre-famine alert for Somalia in early 2017 has helped to avert famine.
 Six international aid agencies continue to work together as the EU-funded ‘Cash Consortium’.
 Its aim is to provide the most vulnerable Somalis with cash to cover their basic household expenses.
 Water trucking provides communities with clean water.

 Pastoralists, internally displaced people, refugees, and returning refugees in the case of Somalia, are among the communities worst-affected by the drought and floods.
 Their livelihoods destroyed and on the move with few or no possessions, they are the centre of relief efforts.
 In addition to shelter, water and food assistance, EU aid has allowed for the provision of essential household items such as jerry cans, tarpaulins and mats to uprooted families.
 Across the region, efforts are ongoing to link humanitarian and development aid whenever emergency situations become protracted (refugees) or predictable (recurring droughts and floods).
 The aim is to design programmes to help people become more self-reliant and less dependent on aid in the long term.

-Despite the drought, the voluntary repatriation of refugees from Kenya to Somalia has continued in recent months.
-Over 70 000 refugees have been repatriated since 2014.
-The EU’s position is that any repatriation should be voluntary, informed, safe, dignified and sustainable.
+Despite the drought and conflict in Somalia, the voluntary repatriation of refugees from Kenya has continued.
+The EU position is that any repatriation should be voluntary, informed, safe, dignified and sustainable.